 What is the cost for these services?

 Unfortunately, many health insurers still do not cover private lactation consultant services (outside of a hospital or doctor's office).
 This is because the IBCLC is an international certification, but we are not licensed by most states (insurers only contract with licensed providers).
 While some insurers reimburse for lactation services on an out-of-network basis, this is far from universal and generally requires quite a bit of work on the parents' part.
-It has been our experience locally that Blue Cross/Blue Shield will not reimburse for services, and Aetna will.
 Despite these difficulties, we feel it is important that all families who wish to access lactation support are able to do so.
 To meet this goal, we have a sliding scale based on income and are willing to negotiate.
 We will not turn you away for inability to pay.